hexaxsoftwares/houx.js/README.md

 Details:
 This option is used to toggle attribute inheritance when a widget has only a single root element.
-When an element has only one  root  html element, hexax will try parsing down the attributes received from the consumer that does not match with params to the element by default.
+When an element has only one  root  html element, houx will try parsing down the attributes received from the consumer that does not match with params to the element by default.

 This functionality can be disabled by setting the `forwardAttrs` option to `false`